 Trading with leverage might seem complicated at first to those who only engage in spot trading.
 But, it is actually very easy, the harder part is making profit.

 Enter your email, password and first and last name.
-Accept the terms and click on ”register” button.
+Accept the terms by checking the box and click on the ”register” button.

-After creating your BitMEX account, click on the link sent to your email address by BitMEX to verify your email address.
+After creating your BitMEX account, click the link that is sent to your email address by BitMEX to verify your email address.

 BitMEX requires all users who want to trade, deposit or withdraw to complete the identity verification process.
 After verifying your identity, you can deposit Bitcoin into the platform and start trading.

 BitMEX only accepts Bitcoin deposits, so you first need to deposit some Bitcoin into your BitMEX account.
-You can find your Bitcoin deposit address by clicking on ”account” and then deposit button.
+You can find your Bitcoin deposit address by clicking the ”account” page and then the deposit button.

 The minimum amount of Bitcoin you can deposit into your account is 0.0001 BTC.
-BitMEX uses XBT instead of BTC, don’t get confused, both are same.
+BitMEX uses the abbreviation ”XBT”for Bitcoin instead of BTC, don’t get confused, both are same.

 How to open leveraged long & short positions on BitMEX?